kpi-ua/CodeStyle/CSharp/README.ru.md

 int iCounter;
 string strName;
 ```
-Почему: consistent with the Microsoft's .NET Framework and Visual Studio IDE makes determining types very easy (via tooltips).
+Почему: consistent with the Microsoft's.NET and Visual Studio IDE makes determining types very easy (via tooltips).
 In general you want to avoid type indicators in any identifier.

 ### Do not use Screaming Caps for constants or readonly variables
 ```cs